LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 everything births to existence,

-paradox that nothing births is,
+paradox that nothing births in,

-everything always existed.
+for everything that did exist in.

 &nbsp;

 Minds scattered in one place;

-everything in its place,
+everything in its right place;

 these dimensions are a joke,